 - Give each duck a unique number.
 You can pull a team together to help you do this or purchase numbered ducks.
-If you do-it-yourself, remember to use waterproof markers.
-As each duck is numbered, put it on a large plastic bag until race day.
+If you do it yourself, remember to use waterproof markers.
+As each duck is numbered, put it in a large plastic bag until race day.

 - Sell duck “adoptions” to members of the community.
 Typically, adoptions run from $5 to $10 each.
 Base prices on the prize offered to the winner and how much you need to pay expenses and still raise money.
 Use tickets or some kind of reference system to keep track of who adopts which duck.

 - Plan other events around the race: Since the waterway you need for the race is most likely at a park, plan other events around the race.
 You could have a community picnic, flea market, or craft show to give people more reasons to attend.

 - Race time: Place at least two officials at the finish line to declare the winner.
 At the starting line, empty the plastic bag(s) of ducks into the waterway and watch them go!

 A duck race fundraiser is a family-oriented way to pull the community together and support the local school.
 That’s a fundraiser you can quack about.